-The Goal Manager deals with a set of goals, both critical and best effort.
+The module manages a set of goals both critical and best effort.
 It assigns higher priority to critical goals according to their importance.

-Often choosing between goals boils down to solving an optimization problem.
+Often goal management boils down to solving an optimization problem.
 It consists in translating goals into utility function policies: a goal is characterized as the desired set of feasible states for which the objective function is optimized subject to a set of constraints [9].